helidon-io/helidon/docs/se/cors.md

 ### Understanding the CORS Configuration Formats

-CORS configuration is done through [`CorsFeature`](/apidocs/io.helidon.webserver.cors/io/helidon/webserver/cors/CorsFeature.html), a `WebServer` feature that configures CORS for the whole application.
-This configuration contains a list of protected `paths`, which use the Cross-Origin options and are mapped to the [`CorsPathConfig`](/apidocs/io.helidon.webserver.cors/io/helidon/webserver/cors/CorsPathConfig.html).
+CORS configuration is done through [`CorsFeature`][corsfeature], a `WebServer` feature that configures CORS for the whole application.
+This configuration contains a list of protected `paths`, which use the Cross-Origin options and are mapped to the [`CorsPathConfig`][corspathconfig].

 ### Cross-Origin Server Feature Configuration